 Three batters later, Ben Zobrist's double scored Jose Lobaton.
 Evan Longoria walked to load the bases and Joyce followed with a two-run double to center.

 Alvarez (7-12) lost for the fifth time in six starts, allowing four runs and five hits in five innings.
 He walked four and struck out two.

 Niemann appeared to be walking around the mound in discomfort after Rajai Davis flied out to begin the fourth.
-Maddon and trainer Ron Porterfield came to the mound for a brief chat, and Niemann walked back to the dugout accompanied by Porterfield.
+Manager Joe Maddon and trainer Ron Porterfield came to the mound for a brief chat, and Niemann walked back to the dugout accompanied by Porterfield.